-Back when I used to make 8-track and cassette copies of my record albums to listen to in my car or share with friends, the 8-track and cassette copies were considered first generation copies and sounded pretty good.
-When a copy was made from the first generation copy to create a second generation copy, it did not sound as good.
-This is because of ‘generation loss’.
-Although this is true for analogue recordings, it also is true for digital recordings.
+When I used to make 8-track and cassette copies of my record albums to listen to in my car or share with friends, the 8-track and cassette copies were considered first-generation copies and sounded pretty good.
+When a copy was made from the first generation copy to create a second-generation copy, it did not sound as good.
+This is because of generation loss.
+Although this is true for analog recordings, it also is true for digital recordings.

-If the original CD which is a .WAV file is copied using any number of CD to CD copy software programs, it is very easy to change the format on the copy without noticing.
-Most people are pleased when they are successful that the copy plays rather than checking to make sure all the original characteristic in the original recordings are consistent in the copy.
+If the original CD which is a .WAV file is copied using any number of CD-to-CD copy software programs, it is very easy to change the format on the copy without notice.
+Most people are pleased when they are successful that the copy plays rather than checking to make sure all the original characteristics in the original recordings are consistent in the copy.

 For example, when copying a CD, it is very easy to convert a .WAV file to an MP3 without knowing.
 Since most CD players and computers today will accommodate both file formats (.WAV and MP3), the average person can easily overlook this format conversion losing quality and causing generation loss.